4.7

 If the divorce decree has been entered and awards the home solely to one spouse, that spouse may be able to sell on their own, but only if the decree is properly recorded and the title is clear of the other spouse's interest.

 Greenlight Offer works directly with reputable Houston-area title companies that handle divorce sales regularly.
-They'll review your specific situation pending decree, finalized decree, separation agreement, court orders and tell you exactly what's needed for a clean closing.
-No surprises at the signing table
+They'll review your specific situation, pending decree, finalized decree, separation agreement, court orders and tell you exactly what's needed for a clean closing.
+No surprises at the signing table.

 Greenlight Offer's Divorce Home Sale Process